Sautéed Green Beans Recipe

 Easy Peasy Green Beans

 These green beans are on our weekly dinner rotation as they're easy to prep ahead of time and can be heated right before serving with minimal prep time.
 My husband likes to take these green beans and sprinkle some red pepper flakes to add some heat, but the kids love these as is.
 Either way, this is an easy recipe that can be customized to your tastes and spicy factor.
-Hope your family enjoys it as much as mine does!
+I hope your family enjoys it as much as mine does!

 The Important Debate!